“I’m interested in visiting Europe”: How this student can build a credit score while earning valuable travel rewards - MoneySense

 Like many university students, Kinsey’s ambitious, eager to travel and just wants to find her financial footing.
 Given her existing ties to Alterna, it’s no surprise she ended up with an Alterna Savings Cash Back Visa—most Canadians stick with the same financial institutions for a good part of their lives.
 But, Kinsey can find a credit card better suited to her needs by expanding her horizons.

-With Alterna, she gets 1 Collabria reward point per $1 spent on groceries, gas, public transit, select recurring bills and digital streaming purchases, and 0.5 points on all other purchases.
-The value of those points maybe an issue.
+Her Alterna card is associated with Collabria rewards, a loyalty program that works with some Canadian credit unions.
+She gets 1 Collabria reward point per $1 spent on groceries, gas, public transit, select recurring bills and digital streaming purchases, and 0.5 points on all other purchases.
 The value of a Collabria point fluctuates based on what you’re redeeming for: cash back offers the best value, at $0.01 per point, but you must redeem in increments of 3,000 points (for $30), 5,000 points ($50) and 10,000 points (for $100), depending on the Collabria card you have.
 And when redeeming for travel, merchandise or gift cards, a point can be worth anywhere from $0.002 and $0.008.
 This means cardholders earn a maximum return of 1% in rewards ($0.01) for every dollar they spend.
 Often, the return is less than that.

 For Kinsdey, it’s clear travelling is a priority.
 She needs a credit card that can cheapen the costs of flying to visit family and friends.
 At the same time, she’s just getting familiar with paying for life on her own, tuition being her biggest expense, and her income this year will be modest at best—she hopes to freelance as a content marketer.